godaddy/gasket/docs/upgrade-to-6.md

 ### Next.js Initial Props

-In order to allow for static generation of pages, the `withLocaleRequired` HOC no longer automatically adds `getInitialProps` to the component.
+To allow for a static generation of pages, the `withLocaleRequired` HOC no longer automatically adds `getInitialProps` to the component.
 It will still fetch the locale file, but this will happen in the browser only now.

 However, if you still want to server-render pages with locale files preloaded,